-National University Hospital Singapore and X-ZELL agree on landmark cancer detection study
+National University Hospital Singapore and X-ZELL sign LOI

-According to the document, the study will focus specifically on patients with a diagnostically ambivalent PSA score between 4-20ng/mL – commonly referred to as the “diagnostic grey zone” (more here) – and a previous suspicion of the disease.
+According to the LOI, the study will focus specifically on patients with a diagnostically ambivalent PSA score between 4-20ng/mL – commonly referred to as the “diagnostic grey zone” – and a previous suspicion of the disease.

 To compare the performance of X-ZELL Prostate™ to existing diagnostic tools, all patients are set to undergo a standard, random prostate biopsy, and in selected cases a super-saturated prostate biopsy.
 Blood samples from all patients included will also take a reference blood test, such as the FDA-approved Prostate Health Index (PHI) test.